jsingh811/pyAudioProcessing/README.md

 ### Choices

 Feature options :
-You can choose between features `mfcc`, `gfcc`, `spectral`, `chroma` or a comma separated combination of those, example `gfcc,mfcc,spectral,chroma`, to extract from your audio files.
+You can choose between features `mfcc`, `gfcc`, `spectral`, `chroma` or any combination of those, example `gfcc,mfcc,spectral,chroma`, to extract from your audio files.

 Classifier options :
 You can choose between `svm`, `svm_rbf`, `randomforest`, `logisticregression`, `knn`, `gradientboosting` and `extratrees`.